 - Case study: The Echo Trial

-This guide is intended to help journalists to work with advocates and scientists to break down the science so that their readers are informed, engaged and interested in finding out more about new ways to prevent HIV.
-It’s intended to be useful for:
+This guide is intended to help journalists work with advocates and scientists to simplify the science, without dumbing it down, so that their audiences can understand it and are informed about new ways to prevent HIV.
+This guide is for:

 - Journalists writing about HIV